sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 end
 ```

-If we call our function with `my_matrix_b` as argument without broadcasting, we will get the squared matrix ($M \times M$) as a result, and not the element-wise operation:
+If we call our function with `my_matrix_b` as its argument without broadcasting, we will get the squared matrix ($M \times M$) as a result, and not the element-wise operation:

 ##### **Code**
 ```Julia